AltGophers/numbase/CONTRIBUTING.md

 Ensure the issue is not being handled by someone else by checking the open issues.
-If your issue has not yet been assigned to anyone, you can signify in the comments for it to be assigned to you, and wait for you to be assigned to it by one of the maintainers.
+If your issue has not yet been assigned to anyone, you can signify in the comments for it to be assigned to you, and wait for you to be assigned to it by one of the project admins.
 Otherwise, you can create an issue using the format below and wait for the issue to be assigned to you.

 ## Filing an Issue